grafana/tempo/docs/tempo/website/configuration/_index.md

             # optional.
             # enable to use path-style requests.
             [forcepathstyle: <bool>]

+            # Optional.
+Default is 0 (disabled)
+            # Example: "hedge_requests_at: 500ms"
+            # If set to a non-zero value a second request will be issued at the provided duration.
+Recommended to
+            # be set to p99 of S3 requests to reduce long tail latency.
+            [hedge_requests_at: <duration>]

         # azure configuration.
 Will be used only if value of backend is "azure"
         # EXPERIMENTAL